AdityaRaj2025/Call_For_Code-Remote_Education-Team-Agami/README.md

-# TEAM AGAMI CALL FOR CODE
+# CALL FOR CODE - REMOTE EDUCATION - TEAM AGAMI

-# Real world problem
+## Real world problem

 ##### Due to this Covid-19 pandemic, we all are facing problems in our day to day life.
 Especially, the impact of Covid-19 is highly on education system.
 Many students and teachers are not able to connect which is leading a bad impact on education system.
 Keeping this problem in mind, we have created a web application and mobile application through which teachers can take their classes online effectively as well as students can attend their online classes.

 ### Technology used

 ##### •	In front-end, we have used ReactJS framework and middleware technologies that are IBM Cloud Foundry which is used to host the website.
-#####•	We have also used Docker container that encapsulates your application, runtime and dependencies.
+##### •	We have also used Docker container that encapsulates your application, runtime and dependencies.
-#####•	In back-end, we have used NodeJS for client-side and MongoDB for the database.
+##### •	In back-end, we have used NodeJS for client-side and MongoDB for the database.
-#####•	Using NodeJS, we can access local file system which is not allowed in the browser and it also exposes security vulnerabilities.
+##### •	Using NodeJS, we can access local file system which is not allowed in the browser and it also exposes security vulnerabilities.
-#####•	We have used WebRTC technology for live streaming classes.
+##### •	We have used WebRTC technology for live streaming classes.
 This technology provides real-time communication capabilities to the application that works on top of an open standard.
-#####•	It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice and video communication solutions.
+##### •	It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice and video communication solutions.

 ### Solution